-Admission is determined by the Audiology Faculty Council, which is composed of faculty and staff from each participating university.
+Admission to the Doctor of Audiology is determined by the Audiology Faculty Council, which is composed of faculty and staff from each participating university.
 The application is submitted through Adelphi University, and requires an official transcript from all schools attended (minimum overall GPA of 3.0), GRE scores, two letters of recommendation, and a 300-word essay describing why the individual wants to pursue a doctoral degree.
 An interview is required of all students being considered for admission to the program.

 Applications are due by February 1 (fall admission only).
 Applications completed by the priority date are guaranteed a decision for the fall semester.
 Applications completed thereafter will be considered on a case-by-case basis.